Growing Foodendif; ?>

-We have produced several award-winning wines on a 3-hectare vineyard however in 2013 we decided to step back, change the orientation of the rows, and start again stronger.
-We currently grow Petit Verdot and Blaufränkisch to produce excellent red and rosé wines, and future plans are to extend the vineyard extensively and focus on growing local grape varieties.
+The Serranía de Ronda has the soil and climate to become one of the main wine regions of Spain, along with excellent winemakers.
+The Romans brought vineyards to the nearby settlement of Acinipo 2000 years ago.
+We have produced several award-winning wines in a 7 acres vineyard, however, in 2013 we decided to take a step back, change the orientation of the rows, and start again stronger.
+Currently, we have our own winery and grow to produce excellent red and rosé wines of the Cabernet Franç, Petit Verdot, Blaufränkisch, Malvasia, Chardonnay, Vermentino, Macabeo, Garnacha Tinta and Tintilla Rota Graciano grape varieties.
+Future plans are to expand the vineyard and focus on growing local grape varieties.